tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

 ## Reporting Unresolved Properties

 Property references can be specified for predicate, dimension, and measure expressions.
-If property with specific name and type does not exist for a given search span an attempt is made to resolve a property over a global time span.
+If a property with a specific name and type does not exist for a given search span, an attempt is made to resolve a property over a global time span.
 An error or warning might be emitted depending on the success of resolution:
-* If property exists in the environment over a global time span, it is resolved appropriately and a warning is emitted to notify that the value of this property is `null` for a given search span.
+* If a property exists in the environment over a global time span, it is resolved appropriately and a warning is emitted to notify that the value of this property is `null` for a given search span.
-* If property does not exist in the environment, an error is emitted and query execution fails.
+* If a property does not exist in the environment, an error is emitted and query execution fails.

 ## Error Responses

-If query execution fails, the JSON response payload contains error response with the following structure:
+If query execution fails, the JSON response payload contains an error response with the following structure:
 ```json
 {
     "error" : {